Heinz Werner (psychologist): Career

-Although involved in many disciplines at the University, Werner's the majority of his work fell into perception (including problems with perception), development, and aesthetic-expressive factors in speech.
-During his time at the University he was productive in his research, publishing several articles in these fields, and simultaneously carried the title of co-editor of the Zeitschrift für Psychologie.
+Although involved in many disciplines at the university, the majority of his work fell into perception (including problems with perception), development, and aesthetic-expressive factors in speech.
+During his time at the university, he was productive in his research, publishing several articles in these fields, and simultaneously carried the title of co-editor of the Zeitschrift für Psychologie.
 He left the position at Hamburg due to the Nazis in 1933, eventually moving to the United States to accept a position at the University of Michigan.

 Later life

 For three years, Werner was funded by a grant at the University of Michigan.
 For a brief year, Werner accepted a position as a visiting professor at Harvard, but returned to Michigan the following year as a senior research psychologist at the Wayne County Training School.
 While at these two positions, Werner's work remained spread across several interests including: contour, metacontrast, binocular perception of depth, aesthetics, and developmental comparisons between normal functioning children and children with mental retardation.

-Following the death of his wife, he left the University for his first teaching position in the United States at Brooklyn College working on the effects of brain damage in 1942.
-Five years later, he left the University to take a position at Clark University in the Department of Psychology and Education.
-His research at the University, as many of his other positions, focused primarily on perception and language, and collaborated with his colleagues Seymour Wapner and Bernard Kaplan on several projects.
-This was the position he held for the longest, remaining at the University for 17 years.
+Following the death of his wife, he left the university for his first teaching position in the United States at Brooklyn College working on the effects of brain damage in 1942.
+Five years later, he left the university to take a position at Clark University in the Department of Psychology and Education.
+His research at the university, as many of his other positions, focused primarily on perception and language, and collaborated with his colleagues Seymour Wapner and Bernard Kaplan on several projects.
+This was the position he held for the longest, remaining at the university for 17 years.